scheldejonas/Exercises/SP/SP1/jonas_schelde_task_3/README.md

 command line arguments.
 (Hint: ``.bind()`` method)*
 - TASK: *Time should be returned in the format: ``Tue Sep 02 16:00:34 UTC 2014``.*
 - TASK: *Test your server using a telnet client*
-- LEARNED: Check TimeServer.java
+- ANSWER: Check TimeServer.java
-- LEARNED: Respons from terminal with "telnet localhost 8080" worked just fine.
+- ANSWER: Respons from terminal with "telnet localhost 8080" worked just fine.

 #### 2) TCP Time Client
 - TASK: *Write you own client, which can connect to your TCP time server and print the time.*
-- LEARNED: Stoppet here and went to task 3 before trying again.
+- ANSWER: Stoppet here and went to task 3 before trying again.

 #### 3) Echo server with extended protocol
 - TASK: *Echo server basic here: [jonas forked repo](https://github.com/scheldejonas/week1-concurrency)*
 - TASK: *This package contains two classes: An ``EchoClient`` and a ``EchoServer``.
 The server listens for connections forever, and when a connection is established, it listens to the input and simply echoes the same back to the client.*
 - TASK: *The client connects to the server and writes a string.
 When it writes it waits for a reply, prints it and quits.*
-- LEARNED: Check EchoClient.java and EchoServer.java
+- ANSWER: Check EchoClient.java and EchoServer.java

 Expand the echo server we did together in the class with the following behaviour.